The Abelian-Nonabelian Correspondence for $I$-functions: Introduction

+This paper also proves the natural extension of Theorem \ref{thm:main} to the equivariant and twisted theories (Corollaries \eqref{cor:equivariant} and \eqref{cor:twisted}).
+We also use the theory developed in \cite{bigI} to write down a big $I$-function for $Z\sslash_\theta G$ when $Z$ is a vector space (Corollary \ref{cor:bigI}).
+This recovers, for example, an explicit big $I$-function for the Grassmannian $Gr(k, n)$.

-With the reconstruction result in \cite{frob-ab-nonab} and the mirror result in \cite{wcgis0}, our result implies the full abelian-nonabelian correspondence for projective Fano quotients $V\sslash G$ with ``nice'' torus actions.
-As an application, we use Theorem \ref{thm:Ifunc_sloppy} to compute the small $J$-function for Grassmann bundles on Grassmann varieties: \begin{theorem} Let $Y:=Gr_{Gr(k,n)}(\ell,U^{\oplus m})$ be the Grassmann bundle of $\ell$-planes in $m$ copies of the tautological bundle $U$ on $Gr(k, n)$, and assume $n > \ell m$ and $\gcd(n-\ell m, km) > 1$.
-Let $\omega^\vee$ be the anticanonical bundle of $Y$ with trivial linearization.
-Let $S=(\CC^*)^{n+m}$ act on $Y$ as defined in Section \ref{sec:equivariant_example}.
-Then the $\omega^\vee$-twisted equivariant small $J$-function of $Y$ equals $1+\sum_{d,e>0} q_1^dq_2^eJ_{(d,e)}(z)$, where $J_{(d,e)}(z)$ equals
+With the reconstruction result in \cite{frob-ab-nonab} and the mirror result in \cite{wcgis0}, the equivariant version of Theorem \ref{thm:main} implies the full abelian-nonabelian correspondence for projective Fano quotients $Z\sslash G$ with ``nice'' torus actions (Corollary \ref{cor:fm-abelianization}).
+We use this result to explicitly compute an equivariant twisted small $J$-function for a Grassmannian bundles on a Grassmannian variety (Theorem \ref{thm:example}).

-where the $x_i$ are the Chern roots of $U$, the $y_j$ are the Chern roots of the tautological bundle for the Grassmann bundle $Y$, and the $\lambda$'s are the equivariant parameters. \end{theorem} In the formula \eqref{eq:example}, the first line is the factor coming from the roots of $G$, the second line is the $J$-function of the abelian quotient, and the last line is the twisting factor.

-The main idea in the proof of Theorem \ref{thm:Ifunc_sloppy} is as follows.
-The quasimap $I$-function is defined in terms of certain localization residues on a moduli space of quasimaps:

-The coefficients $I^{V\sslash G, E}_{\beta}$ of the twisted $I$-function have an additional factor.
-For our result, we evaluate \eqref{eq:qmapformula} and show that it satisfies \eqref{eq:mainresult}.
-The main task is to identify the moduli space $F_{\beta}$ and map $ev_{\bullet}$ appearing in formula \eqref{eq:qmapformula}.
-In fact, components of this locus are closed subvarieties of flag bundles on $V\sslash G$, and the evaluation map $ev_{\bullet}$ factors: if $V^s(G)$ is the stable locus of $G$ in $V$ under the chosen linearization, and if and $F_{W\tilde \beta}$ is a component of $F_{\beta}$, this factorization is

-where $i$ is a closed embedding and $h$ is the structure map of a flag bundle (see Proposition \ref{prop:diagram}).
-When $G$ is abelian (so $V\sslash G$ is a toric variety), the map $h$ is the identity; when the target $V\sslash G$ is a flag variety, the map $i$ is trivial.
-For some targets, e.g. Grassmann bundles on Grassmann varieties, both $h$ and $i$ are nontrivial.

-In this paper, Section \ref{sec:setup} sets up notation and running assumptions.
-Section \ref{sec:qmap} reviews the portion of quasimap theory that we need to study formula \eqref{eq:qmapformula}, Section \ref{sec:coh} recalls the relationship of the cohomology of $V\sslash G$ and $V\sslash T$, and Section \ref{sec:good_torus} reviews the implications of a good torus action on $V\sslash G$.
-In Section \ref{sec:Fbeta} we identify the moduli space $F_{\beta}$ and its evaluation map $ev_{\bullet}$, and Section \ref{sec:compute} completes the proof of Theorem \ref{thm:Ifunc_sloppy}.
-Finally, Section \ref{sec:example} investigates the example of Grassmann bundles on Grassmann varieties, proving Theorem \ref{thm:example}.\\